-Endometrial cancer—sometimes referred to as uterine cancer—is the most common cancer of the female reproductive organs.
-Approximately 63,000 diagnosed in the U.S. alone each year.
-Mainly affecting postmenopausal women, endometrial cancer occurs when cancer cells form in the tissues of the endometrium, or the lining of the uterus, an organ where a fetus grows.
+Endometrial cancer — sometimes referred to as uterine cancer — is the most common cancer of the female reproductive organs.
+In the case of this disease, malignant (cancerous) cells form in the tissues of the endometrium, or the lining of the uterus, an organ where a fetus grows.
 It mainly affecting postmenopausal women.

 - Bleeding or discharge not related to menstruation

 Who is at higher risk of developing endometrial cancer?

 Some women may be at a higher risk for developing the disease.
 Major risk factors include:

 - A family history of Lynch syndrome, a rare inherited condition that increases the risk of developing certain cancers

 - Older age, as the average age of women diagnosed is 60

 - Hormonal changes, such as the onset of menopause or taking estrogen alone (without progesterone)

 - Previous diagnoses of breast or ovarian cancer